aolney/ct-modular-book/docs/06-fun-mod-trigger.md

 You could consider a clock as a kind of sequencer that produces triggers on a single channel.
 Let's look at this by making a bass drum patch driven by a clock, which will form the basis of other patches in this section.
-You like to refer back to Section \@ref(controlling-note-dynamics-volume-during-note) if you don't recall some of the modules involved.
+You should refer back to Section \@ref(controlling-note-dynamics-volume-during-note) if you don't recall some of the modules involved.
 This *very* basic kick patch uses a sine wave from the VCO and controls the amplitude of the sine wave with a fast attack, medium decay envelope.
-Try making as much of the patch as possible using the button in Figure \@ref(fig:clock-kick-bpm-vco-adsr-vca-scope-out) before referring to the instructions there.
+Try making as much of the patch as possible using the button in Figure \@ref(fig:clock-kick-bpm-vco-adsr-vca-scope-out) before referring to the instructions

 (ref:clock-kick-bpm-vco-adsr-vca-scope-out) [Virtual modular](https://cardinal.olney.ai) for making a clock-driven kick patch.